larrykluger/electron-react-boilerplate/README_OAuth.md

 Some can, some can't.

-If you are using an intermediate webpage then a single slash can be used, since the URL will be sent by the intermediate webpage, not by the IdP.
+If you are using an intermediate webpage then a single slash can always be used, since the URL will be sent by the intermediate webpage, not by the IdP.

 **Step 3.** Depending on the above, decide on your application's redirect URL.
 Following [RFC 8252 sec.
-7.1](https://tools.ietf.org/html/rfc8252#section-7.1), the redirect URL MUST use a scheme that includes a domain name under your control, expressed in reverse order.
+7.1](https://tools.ietf.org/html/rfc8252#section-7.1), the redirect URL MUST use a scheme (or protocol) that includes a domain name under your control, expressed in reverse order.

+The **scheme** is the part of the URL before the colon.

+Example: for the URL `https://example.com`, the scheme is `https`.

-Example: You have control over the DNS name `electron1.example.com` where `electron1` is the name of your app.
-So your private scheme should be `com.dshackathon.electron1`
+A private scheme example: You have control over the DNS name `electron1.example.com` where `electron1` is the name of your app.
+So your private scheme could be `com.dshackathon.electron1`

 The pathname portion of the redirect URL must have a single part such as `implicit-result`